Frances Beem: Life and career

 She published a textbook with another person about teaching technical perspective drawing to beginning high school students.

 She taught high school art and drawing from 1917 to 1946 at Nicholas Senn High School, a public 4–year high school located in the Edgewater neighborhood on the North Side of Chicago, Illinois.

 When Frances Beem retired from teaching, she moved to La Jolla, California where she lived for several years.
 She died in San Diego, California, on November 10, 1971 at the age of 90.
-She was then buried in the Mount Hope Cemetery, Chicago, Cook County, Illinois, United States of America.